What is sheet music?

 The space in between each measure is called a ‘bar.’
 This is where you position your notes to play or your rests to pause.

-If you’ve already been through my Beginner’s Guide To Music Theory, you’ll understand what a key signature is.
+If you’ve already been through my post: Basic Music Theory: The Complete Beginner’s Guide, you’ll understand what a key signature is.
 But for those who don’t, a key signature lets you know what notes are sharp or flat in a scale.

 Our example has one sharp on the F line.
 This means the key signature is G.